StryKaizer/Raspi-alarm-clock/README.md

-# Raspi-alarm-clock
+# Raspi Alarm Clock

-This project extends the Volumio project, triggering a specific spotify playlist to play when a google calendar event occurs.
+This project extends the Volumio project (see https://volumio.org) , triggering a specific Spotify playlist to play when a Google calendar event occurs.

-# Requirements
+## Requirements

 Google calendar API oAuth 2 client id (Type: Other) registered at console.developers.google.com, which has google calendar API enabled.